 For instance, did specific DRG’s, Diagnosis, Procedures, MDC’s reveal a trend?
 Were there too many/too few queries, individual coders with less than stellar results?

-For our client partners, we provide an OAR Report (Outcomes, Analysis and Recommendations).
+For our client partners, we provide an Executive Summary.
 This report highlights areas of priority with action plans and modules and a series of follow up focused reviews to ensure the education has not only been planted, but that it’s taking roots.

 It’s always ‘Coding’s Fault’